maraisr/website/content/til/staff engineer archetypes.md

 I don't understand it.

 > <q cite="https://staffeng.com/guides/staff-archetypes">Being a Staff-engineer is not just a role.
 It's the
-> **intersection of the role**, your **behavior**, your **impact**, and the organization's recognition of all those
+> **intersection of the role**, your **behaviour**, your **impact**, and the organisations recognition of all those
 > things.</q>

 Once you reach that 10+ year experience mark, progression can stay technical and thus staff engineer—as opposed to a manager.
-At this point, most engineers traveled their journey, have their mode of impact, and have their way of working.
+At this point, most engineers travelled their journey, have their mode of impact, and have their way of working.

 We are all different people, who bring our impact to the table, so rather than one set of expectations for the role, [Staff Engineer Archetypes](https://staffeng.com/guides/staff-archetypes) describes four archetypes—or personas—that